 Submitted by Ruby Z. Chu, RN, MSN/ED, CCRN

 When I was a little girl, I’ve always been fascinated to see nurses in white uniform.
 I have this inner desire that nursing is something that I really wanted to do.
 Eventually, I enrolled in the nursing program and finished my degree.
-I used healthcare support staffing and* I started working in medical area and I learned that to be a nurse you have to be caring, patient, integrity, intelligent, have a compassionate and listening ear, and always seek knowledge for advancement.
-Physicians, patients, families and nurse managers always have high expectations for nurses in the workplace.
+I started working in the medical area and I learned that to be a nurse you have to be caring, patient, integrity, intelligent, have a compassionate and listening ear, and always seek knowledge for advancement.
+Physicians, patients, families, and nurse managers always have high expectations for nurses in the workplace.
 Working at the bedside was not very easy.
-One advantage of working in nursing profession is you can always change your specialty if you no longer grow in that area of your practice.
-As I became competent working in medical unit I moved to telemetry and learned about different cardiac rhythms.
-I continued to grow in my nursing career and after three years in telemetry I transferred to intensive care unit (ICU) where I found the real world of nursing.
+One advantage of working in the nursing profession is you can always change your specialty if you no longer grow in that area of your practice.
+As I became competent working in the medical unit I moved to telemetry and learned about different cardiac rhythms.
+I continued to grow in my nursing career and after three years in telemetry, I transferred to the intensive care unit (ICU) where I found the real world of nursing.

-ICU is a specialize area that nurses learned advance skills caring for critically ill patients.
-As an ICU nurse you have to be disciplined and always think ahead of what is going to happen.
-You have to be proficient to know it all from ICU standard medications, advance medical equipments, and management of complicated cases.
+ICU is a specialized area where nurses learned advanced skills in caring for critically ill patients.
+As an ICU nurse, you have to be disciplined and always think ahead of what is going to happen.
+You have to be proficient to know it all from ICU standard medications, advanced medical equipment, and management of complicated cases.
 My experience working in ICU transformed me to become an expert in providing quality care for critically ill patients, demonstrating strong observation, assessment, and intervention skills.
-ICU is a place where learning is always constant and as an ICU nurse you have to keep up with your knowledge and advancement regarding ICU care.
+ICU is a place where learning is always constant and as an ICU nurse, you have to keep up with your knowledge and advancement regarding ICU care.
 I took my ICU specialty certification and became a certified critical care registered nurse.
-Obtaining an ICU certification provided me confidence everyday at work because of the wealth of knowledge that I carry with me every day.
+Obtaining an ICU certification provided me confidence every day at work because of the wealth of knowledge that I carry with me every day.
 Going to critical care conferences is very invigorating seeing and talking to your cohort of nurses that came from different ICU specialty area.